“He told me how he was taken by force at the age of 14 and forced to join an armed group.”

 Alain hopes that he will someday soon return to school to catch up on all the education he missed during those years with the armed group.
 He dreams of becoming a teacher so he can help others get the education they so rightly deserve.

-“Knowing Unicef is there, working around the clock to give them [children] the best chance possible to rebuild their lives, is something I am grateful to be able to support,” says Lev.
+“Knowing UNICEF is there, working around the clock to give them [children] the best chance possible to rebuild their lives, is something I am grateful to be able to support,” says Lev.

-Unicef is working tirelessly to protect children everywhere, and give them hope for a happy future.
+We are working tirelessly to protect children everywhere, and give them hope for a happy future.
 We’re in communities, in refugee camps, wherever we’re needed, to provide education, psychosocial support and safe spaces for them to play and have some much-needed fun.

 Join Lev in helping us reach more children.
 Make a donation today.